renproject/darknode-cli/README.md

 # Darknode CLI

 The Darknode CLI is a command-line interface for managing Darknodes on Republic Protocol.

-The CLI is installed in your local workspace and used to deploy and operate darknodes.
+It is installed on your local workspace, and will automatically create and update machines for you.
+Currently it only support **macOS** and **Linux**.

 ![](./docs/darknode-cli-overview.jpg)

-Currently it only support **macOS** and **Linux**.

 ## Getting Started on AWS